sanathkukkillaya/sanathkukkillaya.github.io/_posts/2020-10-25-multi-author-support.md

 This is Jane Doe's Article
 ```

-Now there will be Authors widget in Blog Sidebar, showing all authors like this :
+Now there will be Authors widget in portfolio Sidebar, showing all authors like this :

 ![Author Sidebar Widget](https://res.cloudinary.com/sujaykundu/image/upload/c_scale,fl_progressive,w_400/v1603700133/3_tiuar0.png)